 - Restriction of processing your personal information.
 You can ask us to suspend processing personal information about you in certain circumstances, for example, if you want us to establish its accuracy before processing it.

 - Object to processing in certain circumstances (for example for direct marketing purposes).

 - Transfer your personal information to another party.

 If you want to exercise any of the above rights, please contact the Headteacher in writing.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

-In circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
-To withdraw your consent, please contact Sheila McCabe, the School Business Manager.
+In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
+To withdraw your consent, please contact the Headteacher.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

 We have appointed a data protection officer (DPO) to oversee compliance with data protection and this privacy notice.
-If you have any questions about how we handle your personal information which cannot be resolve by Sheila McCabe then you can contact the DPO on the details below: –
+If you have any questions about how we handle your personal information which cannot be resolve by the Headteacher, then you can contact the DPO on the details below:

-You have the right to make a complaint at any time to the Information Commissioner’s Office, the UK supervisory authority for data protection issues at https://ico.org.uk/concerns.
+You have the right to make a complaint at any time to the Information Commissioner’s Office, the UK supervisory authority for data protection issues.